 3.4.2 Uniform Academic Calendar

+All USG institutions, with the exception of Medical School and Dental School at Augusta University and the College of Veterinary Medicine and School of Law at the University of Georgia, shall begin and end classes for fall semester and spring semester within the prescribed periods set forth in the Academic & Student Affairs Handbook.
 Each institution will determine all other necessary dates for the semester, including the possibility of flexible scheduling within and between semesters.
-Each term must be separated by a minimum of one (1) day.
+Each term must be separated by a minimum of one day.

 3.5.1 Grade Point Average